 Since those early days I've been growing habaneros every year and making sauce with them.
-I think I've reached the perfect taste for my requirements and judging from the responses I get from my chilli loving friends, they seem to agree.
+After a lot of experimentation I think I've reached the perfect combination for my taste and judging from the responses I get from my chilli loving friends, they seem to agree.

 My sauce is quite different from others I have tried.
 Most commercial sauces contain a lot of vinegar which, while it prolongs the shelf life, produces an overpowering taste of vinegar.
 My sauce contains some vinegar, as even a little is good for preservation, but the taste of the chillies remains the dominant flavour.
 Habaneros have a delicate fruity taste - it is not all fire.
 I also add ginger, as this goes really well with chilli.